SageSight3/VRChatGroupAssistant/docs/Features.md

 * Any action that requires the API to be queried should pop up a window saying that the backend service needs to be running for the action to work, if the backend is stopped
 * GUI should have page showing group description?
 * GUI should display name of group being viewed/interacted with
+* Group members trust rank anaylytics -> ex.
+How many members of the group are known or trusted?
+How many are user or below?

 ### Data Analysis Feature Brainstorm
 * Today button in online activity tracker widget